Flashky/learn-unity/2D-Colliders-Collissions-Triggers.md

 The previous method will be automatically executed whenever an object having a Collider on it, enters in the space of the trigger collider.

+## Global physics

+If you want to change the physics to the same for all the rigid bodies on the scene:

+1. Click on **Edit...* menu.
+2. Select **Project settings...** option.
+3. Tune the settings as you wish.

+For example, to modify the gravity, set the Y component to the value you need.
+The -9.21 value is pretty much the gravity on Earth.
+0 means no Gravity at all.